14-Day Family Itinerary for New Zealand

 Day 2 – Waitomo to Rotorua

 Start off your morning with any of the activities you might have missed in Waitomo yesterday.
 Then, make your way to Rotorua.
 If you’re a family of Middle-earth enthusiasts, however, you will need to take a mandatory 15-minute detour to the Hobbiton Movie Set.
-Check out Viator, Tripadvisor, Klook or KKday to book your tickets or head to How to Get the Best Hobbiton Discount for tips on how to get in cheaper.
+Check out Viator or Klook to book your tickets or head to How to Get the Best Hobbiton Discount for tips on how to get in cheaper.

 An alternative place to stretch our legs is just a 5-minute detour to the Putaruru Blue Spring/Te Waihou Walkway.
 The walkway is stroller-friendly and free to see the brilliant blue waters of the spring flowing down a stream.